 prerequisite - This is a course or courses that must be completed as a condition for taking another course.
 Not all courses have prerequisites.
 Certain courses may require consent of the instructor or upper-level standing as a prerequisite rather than another specific course.
 All prerequisites for a course can be found in the course descriptions in the back of the Undergraduate Catalog.

-repeat - A student may choose to retake a class he or she has already completed in order to earn a higher grade.
+repeat - A student may choose to or be required to retake a class he or she has already completed in order to earn a higher grade.
 In order for the grade earned the second time to replace the first grade, the course must be exactly the same and it must be repeated at Baylor.
 A student may not repeat the course at another school because Baylor will not accept it as transfer credit once the course has been completed here.
 A course can be repeated if the grade earned was "D" or "F" but special permission must be granted to repeat a course in which the grade earned was "C." The grade received the last time the course is taken is the only grade that is calculated into the student's GPA.

 residence requirement - In most instances a minimum of sixty semester hours must be earned in residence (here at Baylor) in order to earn a bachelor's degree.
 This includes the last thirty hours of the degree.
 A specified minimum number of hours in the major and minor must also be earned in residence.

 Satisfactory Academic Progress (SAP) - The Higher Education Act of 1965 mandates that institutions of higher education monitor the academic progress of students who receive federal financial aid.
 Baylor has established minimum standards to be eligible for and continue to receive federal financial aid.
 SAP is reviewed at the end of each enrollment term.
 The pace at which a student is completing hours and the cumulative grade point average are both considered in this review.
 A detailed explanation of the policy is provided on the Student Financial Services website.